-INSYS founder resigns from board after charges in U.S. opioid bribe case
+Insys founder resigns from board after charges in U.S. opioid bribe case

 The charges marked a major escalation of investigations related to Subsys, an under-the-tongue spray that contains fentanyl, an addictive synthetic opioid.
 They came as U.S. President Donald Trump on Thursday declared the opioid crisis a public health emergency.

-Kapoor was added as a defendant in a case against six former INSYS executives and managers, including former Chief Executive Michael Babich.
+Kapoor was added as a defendant in a case against six former Insys executives and managers, including former Chief Executive Michael Babich.
 Following a court hearing in Phoenix, Kapoor, 74, was released on a $1 million bond.

+“We will continue to cooperate with ongoing investigations and strive to resolve them as circumstances permit,” said Insys President and Chief Executive Officer Saeed Motahari, in a statement on Sunday.

+Insys has previously disclosed that it was working to resolve a U.S. Justice Department probe.

 Reporting by Suzanne Barlyn in New York and Nate Raymond in Boston; Editing by Sandra Maler